 We're often asked by patrons if we can provide them with a form or template for a “simple will.”
-A 2015 Texas law required the Texas Supreme Court to develop a simple will form, but as of October 2020 the form is still under development and is not available.
+A 2015 Texas law required the Texas Supreme Court to develop a simple will form, but at this time the form is still under development and is not available.
 However, the library has a number of helpful e-books available in our library's collection that include sample forms that can help you create your own will from scratch.

 Legal publishers create drafting guides for wills that can be adapted to an individual’s needs.
 Everyone's situation is different, so you may need to look through the options available through our digital collection in order to find a drafting guide for a will that is suitable for you and your needs.
 To view any of our digital resources, you’ll first have to sign up for a free library account.
 If you have questions about accessing these resources or need more help with your research, please feel free to contact us directly.

 Written with the general public in mind, this title from Nolo is a great starting point for our patrons looking for a basic introduction to creating their own will.
 Included in this book is a simple form for a Texas self-proving affidavit, an "all-purpose will," and forms for several different family structures (married with children, single, divorced, or widowed with no children, etc.).

 This e-book is aimed at attorneys, but could easily be useful to a layperson interested in creating their own will.
 Chapter 10 covers wills generally, including basic requirements, revocations, executions, common provisions, and bequests to minors.
 Chapters 11-12 cover simple wills for single people or married couples.
 Each of these chapters has corresponding sample forms that can be downloaded, and several chapters also include flowcharts that can help you make sense of the process.